ms-iot/azure-client-tools/docs/dps-lib/dpsclientapis.md

 |    returns | S_OK on successful reading and other relavant error code for failure.|

 #### GetAzureConnectionString
+This API gets the Azure connection string (SAS token-based) by reading the hostage key and service URL stored in TPM.

 <pre>HRESULT GetAzureConnectionString(
     __in UINT32 tpmSlotNumber,
     __in DWORD expiryDurationInSeconds,